-These reports must be forwarded to the Assessment Services unit by close of business on Thursday, 28th September 2023.
+These reports must be forwarded to the Assessment Services unit by close of business on Thursday 26th September 2024.
 Please email a scanned copy of the report to asu@publicjobs.ie.

-If you have previously applied for a competition with Public Appointment Service and submitted a report, please email asu@publicjobs.ie to confirm that your report is still on file.
+If you have previously applied for a competition with publicjobs and submitted a report, please email asu@publicjobs.ie to confirm that your report is still on file.